dimitrivahlas/Notiva/README.md

-# This is a note taking app forrreall twin
+# This is a note taking app